ibm-watson-embedded-business-assistant/eba-example-agents/release/blogs/ExternalFrontendPackages.md

 }
 ```

-An illustration of requiring this component within a source file:
+An example of use this component in data visualization assets:

 ```
 import Clock from 'react-clock'